 |Note If the front panel or block diagram of a given VI is much larger than a screen, you might want to break it into subVIs to make it more accessible.|

 In dataflow programming, you generally do not use variables.
 Dataflow models usually describe nodes as consuming data inputs and producing data outputs.
-A literal implementation of this model produces applications that can use very large amounts of memory and have sluggish performance.
+A literal implementation of this model produces applications that can use very large amounts of memory with sluggish performance.
 Every function produces a copy of data for every destination to which an output is passed.
-The LabVIEW compiler improves on this implementation by attempting to determine when memory can be reused and by looking at the destinations of an output to determine whether it is necessary to make copies for each individual terminal.
-You can use the Show Buffer Allocations window to identify where LabVIEW creates copies of data.
+LabVIEW improves on this implementation through inplaceness.

 For example, in a more traditional approach to the compiler, the following block diagram uses two blocks of data memory, one for the input and one for the output.

 The input array and the output array contain the same number of elements, and the data type for both arrays is the same.
 Think of the incoming array as a buffer of data.
-Instead of creating a new buffer for the output, the compiler reuses the input buffer.
-This saves memory and also results in faster execution, because no memory allocation needs to take place at run time.
+Instead of creating a new buffer for the output, the compiler reuses the memory of the input buffer for the output buffer.
+This example of inplaceness saves memory and also results in faster execution because no memory allocation needs to take place at run time.

 However, the compiler cannot reuse memory buffers in all cases, as shown in the following block diagram.

 A signal passes a single source of data to multiple destinations.
-The Replace Array Subset functions modify the input array to produce the output array.
-In this case, the compiler creates new data buffers for two of the functions and copies the array data into the buffers.
-Thus, one of the functions reuses the input array, and the others do not.
+The Replace Array Subset function modifies the input array to produce the output array.
+In this case, the data for one of the functions is in-place and the output reuses the data for the input array, while the other outputs do not.
+Thus, the compiler creates new data buffers for two of the functions and copies the array data into the buffers.
 This block diagram uses about 12 KB (4 KB for the original array and 4 KB for each of the extra two data buffers).

 Now, examine the following block diagram.

 As before, the input branches to three functions.
 However, in this case the Index Array function does not modify the input array.
 If you pass data to multiple locations, all of which read the data without modifying it, LabVIEW does not make a copy of the data.
+As a result, all the data is in-place.
 This block diagram uses about 4 KB of memory.

 Finally, consider the following block diagram.

 In this case, the input branches to two functions, one of which modifies the data.
 There is no dependency between the two functions.
 Therefore, you can predict that at least one copy needs to be made so the Replace Array Subset function can safely modify the data.
 In this case, however, the compiler schedules the execution of the functions in such a way that the function that reads the data executes first, and the function that modifies the data executes last.
-This way, the Replace Array Subset function reuses the incoming array buffer without generating a duplicate array.
+This way, the Replace Array Subset function reuses the incoming array buffer without generating a duplicate array, making the data for this function in-place.
 If the ordering of the nodes is important, make the ordering explicit by using either a sequence or an output of one node for the input of another.